seifchen/kong-path-allow/README.md

 # Usage
 ## schema
-* allow_paths: The request path not match this path will forbidden with 403 code
+* allow_paths: if the request path not match this path will forbidden with 403 code
+* deny_paths: if the request path match this path will forbidden with 403 code
-* regex: boolean, if true will use ngx.re.match to match the request_path and allow_paths, if false, Will strictly judge whether the two path are equal
+* regex: boolean, if true will use ngx.re.match to match the request_path and allow_paths/deny_paths, if false, will strictly judge whether the two path are equal

 ## Example
 * create service